Massive wave propagation near null infinity: The radial set

 Quantizing, we get $A = (1/2)(\operatorname{Op}(a)+\operatorname{Op}(a)^*) \in \Psi_{\mathrm{de,sc}}^{-\infty,(-\infty,-\infty,-\infty,-s_0,-\ell_0)},$

 and $R\in \Psi_{\mathrm{de,sc}}^{-\infty,(-\infty,-\infty,-\infty,2s_{\mathrm{nFf}}-1,2s_{\mathrm{Ff}}-1)}$ such that

 for

-(Unlike in the estimates in the previous section, the $i(P-P^*) A$ has the same order as $R$, so we do not need to take it into account in the principal symbolic construction.)
+(Unlike in the estimates in the previous section, the $i(P-P^*) A$ term has the same order as $R$, so we do not need to take it into account in the principal symbolic construction, hence the absence of what we called $p_1$ in the previous section in the discussion above.)
 So, given sufficiently nice $u$,

 The rest of the argument proceeds as in the other propagation estimates, except the regularization argument is more delicate, but in a standard way.
 Indeed, it is only possible to regularize by a finite amount.
 Consider, for each $\varepsilon,K,K'>0$, the regularizer